 Wausau prides itself on the 37 beautiful city parks, the most visited ones being Wausau Whitewater Park (a top U.S. training site for canoeing and kayaking), Isle of Ferns, and Fall Colors.

-Also, places and events like open-air farmers’ markets, Monk Botanical Garden, random music festivals, Wausau Concert Band performances, the Beer & Bacon Festival, and the Festival of Arts are parts of the spirit of this city that you should get acquainted with.
+Also, places and events like open-air farmers’ markets, Monk Botanical Garden, music festivals, Wausau Concert Band performances, the Beer & Bacon Festival, and the Festival of Arts are parts of the spirit of this city that you should get acquainted with.

 If youʻre looking for cool places nearby to visit – check out Stevens Point!